Alpkit's Cloud Cover

 Alpkit make a number of good quality budget down bags.
 We were interested in the lightest of these: the Cloud Cover down quilt and the PipeDream 200.
 We went with the Cloud Cover, which at the time of purchase was £75, up from £65 in 2015.
 However, since then the price has risen again, making the PipeDream 200 a possible alternative.

 Alpkit suggest the max user height for their PipeDream is 6'1" with a max shoulder circumference of 128cm, over which the user will compress the down.
 The Cloud Cover has less limitations since the end can be opened.
 In our sleepwear section, we recommend the British Army ECW Arctic Socks.
 By ensuring ones extremities are warm you can fool the body into feeling more comfortable than the temperature would normally allow.
 With the Cloud Cover this is particularly the case, as although the end can be cinched shut it is never completely sealed.

-According to the specs the Comfort Limit for the Pipe Dream 200 is 7.5°C, for the Cloud Cover none is given, but we'd guess ~10°C. In our Summer 2016 kit test (Mid + North Wales, late August to early Sept) over 10 days we didn't have one uncomfortable night, using a Multimat Superlite 25 3/4 Self Inflating Mat and a Mountain Equipment Compressor Jacket in case (but except for one cold night this just served as a pillow).
+According to the specs the Comfort Limit for the Pipe Dream 200 is 7.5°C, for the Cloud Cover none is given, but I'd guess ~10°C. In the Summer 2016 kit test (Mid + North Wales, late August to early Sept) over 10 days I didn't have one uncomfortable night, using a Multimat Superlite 25 3/4 Self Inflating Mat and a Mountain Equipment Compressor Jacket in case (but, except for one cold night, this just served as a pillow).

 The Cloud Cover Shades It

 The Cloud Cover hybrid quilt/bag has advantages in terms of weight and flexibility, the Pipe Dream 200 will certainly be warmer due to it being a standard sleeping bag, however for our purposes this benefit is debatable.
 With Scramble's recommended sleeping bag combination, the Cloud Cover still just shades it.